greenlaw110/SimpleCab/README.md

 I provide two API implementations for the tech challenge:

 * The [main solution](https://github.com/greenlaw110/SimpleCab/tree/master/simplecab-api-springboot) to the challenge is created based on SpringBoot.
-This solution strictly comply with requirement specified.
+This solution implemented all requirements specified.
 The solution comes up with implementation, testing and API documentation.
 * [A secondary solution](https://github.com/greenlaw110/SimpleCab/tree/master/simplecab-api-act) is created based on [ActFramework](https://github.com/actframework/actframework).
-The solution implements most of the requirement specified but caching is implemented in a different way than the specification.
+The solution implements most of the requirement specified but caching is implemented in a different way and the "ignore caching/clear cache method" requirement is not implemented in Act solution.
 The secondary solution is provided to demonstrate the simplicity, API documentation and automate test support on ActFramework.

 #### 2.1 SpringBoot solution